Whatsapp Icon

 Understanding the Symptoms

 Initially, healthcare providers pay close attention to symptoms indicative of hypoglycemia, which may include fatigue, dizziness, confusion, and sweating.
-In cancer patients, these symptoms can sometimes overlap with side effects of cancer treatments, making early recognition and differentiation crucial.
+In cancer patients, these symptoms can sometimes overlap with the side effects of cancer treatments, making early recognition and differentiation crucial.

 Blood Sugar Monitoring